victoradepoju/Jhipster-microservices/README.md

 ```bash
 docker-compose -f src/main/docker/postgresql.yml up -d
 ```
-From IntelliJ you can also achieve this by clicking the green run button beside the 'postgresql' as shown below:
+From IntelliJ, you can achieve this by clicking the green run button beside the 'postgresql' as shown below:

 ![Screenshot (233)](https://github.com/user-attachments/assets/8d19c862-e6ba-4574-8a3f-a7da05d98603)